benmangnall01/Cancer-Cell-Response-Model-Cold-Drug-/README.md

 This will:

-Create five drug-level cross-validation folds. \
+Create five drug/cell-level cross-validation folds. \
 Create training, validation and test datasets for each fold. \
 Train a new model for each fold. \
 Select the best model using validation MSE. \
-Evaluate the model on the held-out drugs.
+Evaluate the model on the held-out drugs or cell lines.

 **Results**